 These tipping guidelines are for the United States only.
 Expectations (and tipping amounts) can vary quite a bit from country to country.
 Check a travel guide for the particular country you will be visiting for the proper international tipping etiquette.

-Here's a general hotel tipping guide to follow whenever you travel.
 Remember, tipping more or less is at your discretion and should be guided by the quality of service you receive.
-Use this guide to give you an idea of the appropriate tipping ranges for typical services at a hotel.

-- Bell Staff -- $1-$2 per bag if they bring the bags to your room.
-If they prepare your room and show you around, tipping $5-$10 should cover everything (including the bags).
+- Bellhops or porters should be tipped $1-2 per bag they bring up to your room.
+If they prepare your room and show you around, tipping $5-$10 should cover everything including the bags.

 In Your Room